 | That sounds outside the current SOW.
 Please send the change through the contract owner before I start. | Scope expansion is documented or stopped. | Retain the change request or refusal trail. |

-These guardrails work best when used immediately after an ambiguous moment, especially after calls or meetings where roles can blur.
+These guardrails work best right after an ambiguous moment, especially after calls or meetings where roles can blur.
 If the conversation became fuzzy, send the follow-up note the same day.
 A short written summary that routes approval back, limits the on-site task, or requests formal change control does two jobs at once.
 It corrects the operating path and creates evidence that the boundary was reasserted.

 Keep the scripts short because long explanations are harder to use consistently.
-The purpose is not to sound defensive.
+The goal is not to sound defensive.
 It is to keep the file clear.
-If a situation keeps recurring, that is usually a sign that contract terms, staffing expectations, or workflow design need attention, not just better wording in one email.
+If the same situation keeps recurring, that usually means contract terms, staffing expectations, or work design need attention, not just better wording in one email.

-If you need treaty context before adviser review, A Freelancer's Guide to the US-Germany Tax Treaty is a useful companion, but it does not replace a current § 12 AO and § 13 AO check.
+If you need treaty context before adviser review, A Freelancer's Guide to the US-Germany Tax Treaty is a companion read.
+It does not replace a current § 12 AO and § 13 AO check.
 For related planning, see How to Create a Financial Safety Net as a Freelancer.

 Want cleaner scope and sign-off boundaries before your next renewal?
 Use this freelance contract generator to draft clauses you can review with your advisor.